iggym/openapispecnotes/README.md

 Repo name:[openapispecnotes](https://github.com/iggym/openapispecnotes)

- Notes, Thoughts and links regarding how to be productive with the OpenAPI Specification
+ Notes, Thoughts and links regarding how to be productive with the OpenAPI Specification.
+Also included are [Tools and Tutorials](HowTo.md) related to [OpenAPI Specification](https://en.wikipedia.org/wiki/OpenAPI_Specification).

 ---
 ### Overview